Workspace hub device management

 By using Endpoint Management to manage Citrix Ready workspace hub, you can keep your devices updated with the latest features and security patches.
 You can also perform security actions, such as full wipes or restarts.
 For more details about the unified endpoint management (UEM) and data protection benefits of Endpoint Management, see this use case on the Citrix website.

 A general workflow for the workspace hub device management is as follows:

-Add Citrix Ready workspace hubs to the Device Whitelist table in the Endpoint Management Console, using either of the following methods:
+Add Citrix Ready workspace hubs to the Device Allow List table in the Endpoint Management Console, using either of the following methods:

 Set up security actions.
 See Security actions.

 For supported operating systems, see Supported device operating systems.

 To add Citrix Ready workspace hubs to Endpoint Management manually